The Jazz Singer (1980 film): Awards and nominations

 Neil Diamond was nominated for both a Golden Globe Award and a Golden Raspberry Award for the same role in this movie, winning the latter.
-The only other actors to be nominated for both awards for one performance were Pia Zadora and James Coco, in 1982, with the former uniquely winning both.
+The only other actors to be nominated for both awards for one performance were Pia Zadora, James Coco and Orson Welles, in 1982, with the former uniquely winning both.

 The film is recognized by American Film Institute in these lists: